CodeGoat-dev/SecureMe/readme.md

   Connect to Wi-Fi networks using a captive portal for seamless setup.

 - **Time Synchronisation**
-  Automatic date and time synchronisation when connected to the internet.
+  Automatic date and time synchronisation via an internally hosted API when connected to the internet.

 - **Web Interface**
   Configure and manage SecureMe through a user-friendly, password-protected web interface.